developerfromjokela/sim800l-gsm-module/README.md

 ---

+#### `command_data_ok(cmd, attempts=2)`
+Send AT command to the device, read the answer and then check the existence of the OK message. "cmd" shall not have the ending newline.
+- `cmd`: AT command
+- `attempts`: number of attempts before returning None or False *return*: string in case of successful retrieval; otherwise None if module error or False if missing OK message

+---

 #### `command_ok(cmd, check_download=False, check_error=False, cmd_timeout=10, attempts=2)`
 Send AT command to the device and check that the return sting is OK.
 Newline must not be put at the end of the string.